McKee skips coronavirus briefing amid clashes with Raimondo team

 Meanwhile, State House observers are still waiting for McKee to announce the names of the key appointees who will advise him in the governor’s office, including senior staff positions like his chief of staff, legal counsel and communications director.
 He will also need to fill multiple cabinet posts as more of Raimondo’s appointees announce they are stepping down once she exits.

-McKee is expected to retain his chief of staff in the lieutenant governor’s office, Tony Silva, in the same role in the governor’s office.
+McKee is expected to retain his current chief of staff in the lieutenant governor’s office, Tony Silva, in the same role in the governor’s office.
+Silvia is a former Cumberland police chief who led the R.I.
+Division of Motor Vehicles during Lincoln Chafee’s governorship.

 Ted Nesi (tnesi@wpri.com) is a Target 12 investigative reporter and 12 News politics/business editor.
 He co-hosts Newsmakers and writes Nesi’s Notes on Saturdays.
 Follow him on Twitter, Facebook and Instagram